-A great song from the heyday of flower power and the summer of love.
-Love recorded the album Forever Changes during the summer of 1967 and released it in November that year.
-While not a commercial hit when it came out, the album and the song later became a classic example of the psychedelic music that swept the US west coast in the second part of the 60s.
+1967 is one of the most celebrated years in music history.
+The Summer of Love brought with it albums such as The Beatles’ Sgt Pepper’s Lonely Hearts Club Band and Jimi Hendrix’ Are You Experienced, both released just in time for that memorable season.
+Another great album was recorded during that summer but released only in November.
+If there was also The Autumn of Love in 1967, that album would be its proper soundtrack and fit the title perfectly, for the album is Love’s Forever Changes.
+But the term was never coined, and the band never made it to the pantheon of famed artists, where many of the band’s contemporaries have been accepted.
+While the album was not a commercial hit when it came out, over the years it became a classic example of the psychedelic music that swept the US west coast in the later part of the 60s.
 It was a period of music experimentation fueled by chemical substances that drove artists to break from conventional molds and try to sound different in any way possible: feature instruments that expanded beyond the standard guitar/bass/drums, mix in ethnic influences from around the world and most importantly spend more time in the studio crafting their art.
-All that can be found here in 3 perfect minutes of a well-crafted song that leave the listener’s mood swinging between cheerfulness and despair.
+All that can be found in the three perfect minutes of Alone Again Or, a song that puts the listener’s mood on a pendulum, swinging between cheerfulness and despair.

 Love was signed to Jac Holzman’s Elektra Records in 1966.
 The label specialized in folk and blues music throughout the 50s and early 60s and started looking for talents playing a different kind of music that emerged in the mid 60s.
 Their first foray into the amplified realm was Paul Butterfield’s blues band, with which they had a great run of albums in the 60s.
 Their second signing was Love, a move that took the label to the west coast in search of other bands.